msychalice/leetcode/README.md

 ## 53. Maximum Subarray
 DP.
-dp[i] is the max sum of the subarray ending with nums[i] dp[0] = nums[0] // base case
-dp[i] = max(dp[i-1] + nums[i], nums[i])
+The definition of dp array is similar to 300.Longest Increasing Subsequence. dp[i] is the max sum of the subarray ending with nums[i] dp[0] = nums[0] // base case dp[i] = max(dp[i-1] + nums[i], nums[i])